peteroupc/peteroupc.github.io/exporand.md

 8. If _num_ is 0, return 0.
 9. Multiply _pt_ by _base_, add 1 to _i_, and go to step 3.

-<a id=Arithmetic></a>
-### Arithmetic

-Arithmetic between two PSRNs is not always trivial.

-- The naïve approach of adding, multiplying, or dividing two PSRNs _A_ and _B_ (see also (Brassard et al., 2019)<sup>[**(13)**](#Note13)</sup>) may result in a PSRN _C_ that is not close to the ideal distribution once additional digits of _C_ are sampled uniformly at random (see properties 4 and 5 above).

-    For example, say we have two uniform PSRNs: _A_ = 0.12345... and _B_ = 0.38901....
-They represent random numbers in the intervals _AI_ = \[0.12345, 0.12346\] and _BI_ = \[0.38901, 0.38902\], respectively.
-Adding two uniform PSRNs is akin to adding their intervals (using interval arithmetic), so that in this example, the result _C_ lies in _CI_ = \[0.12345 + 0.38901, 0.12346 + 0.38902\] = \[0.51246, 0.51248\].
-However, the resulting random number is _not_ uniformly distributed in \[0.51246, 0.51248\], so that simply choosing a uniform random number in the interval won't work.
-This can be demonstrated by generating many pairs of uniform random numbers in the intervals _AI_ and _BI_, summing the numbers in each pair, and building a histogram using the sums (which will all lie in the interval _CI_).
-In this case, the histogram will show a triangular distribution that peaks at 0.51247.

-    This example can also apply to other arithmetic operations besides addition: do the interval operation (multiplication, division, etc.) on the intervals _AI_ and _BI_, and build a histogram of random results (products, quotients, etc.) that lie in the resulting interval to find out what distribution forms this way.

-    Another reason most operations are nontrivial is that the result of the operation may be an irrational number (as in `log`, `sin`, etc.), or can even have a non-terminating digit expansion (as in most cases of division).
-For these operations, although interval arithmetic can tightly bound the possible result to a finite number of digits, the resulting interval can include numbers with a probability density of zero.
-- On the other hand, some other arithmetic operations are trivial to carry out in PSRNs.
-They include:
-    - Adding 1/2 to a uniform PSRN provided _b_ (the base, or radix, of the PSRN's digits) is even, as mentioned in (Karney 2014)<sup>[**(1)**](#Note1)</sup>.
-    - Negation, likewise mentioned in Karney.
-    - Adding a constant with a terminating base-_b_ expansion to a uniform PSRN (but first making sure to sample digits as needed so that the PSRN's fractional part is at least as long as that constant's fractional part; otherwise, a bias can be introduced).
-    - Operations affecting the PSRN's integer part only.

-Partially-sampled-number arithmetic may also be possible by relating the relative probabilities of each digit, in the result's digit expansion, to some kind of formula.

-- There is previous work that relates continuous distributions to digit probabilities in a similar manner (but only in base 10) (Habibizad Navin et al., 2007)<sup>[**(14)**](#Note14)</sup>, (Nezhad et al., 2013)<sup>[**(15)**](#Note15)</sup>.
-This previous work points to building a probability tree, where the probability of the next digit depends on the value of the previous digits.
-However, calculating each probability requires knowing the distribution's cumulative distribution function (CDF), and the calculations can incur rounding errors especially when the digit probabilities are not rational numbers or they have no simple mathematical form, as is often the case.
-- For some distributions (including the uniform and exponential distributions), the digit probabilities don't depend on previous digits, only on the position of the digit.
-In this case, however, there appear to be limits on how practical this approach is; see the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.

-Finally, arithmetic with PSRNs may be possible if the result of the arithmetic is distributed with a known probability density function (PDF) (e.g., one found via Rohatgi's formula (Rohatgi 1976)<sup>[**(16)**](#Note16)</sup>), allowing for an algorithm that implements rejection from the uniform or exponential distribution.
-An example of this is found in my article on [**arbitrary-precision samplers for the sum of uniform random numbers**](https://peteroupc.github.io/uniformsum.html).
-However, that PDF may have an unbounded peak, thus ruling out rejection sampling in practice.
-For example, if _X_ is a uniform PSRN, then _X_<sup>3</sup> is distributed as `(1/3) / pow(X, 2/3)`, which has an unbounded peak at 0.
-While this rules out plain rejection samplers for _X_<sup>3</sup> in practice, it's still possible to sample powers of uniforms using PSRNs, which will be described later in this article.

 <a id=Sampling_Uniform_and_Exponential_PSRNs></a>
 ## Sampling Uniform and Exponential PSRNs